<!--

 The protocol tracks and enforces spending limits for TIP20 token transfers:

-Tracking: During transaction execution, when an Access Key's transaction calls TIP20 methods:
+**Tracking:** During transaction execution, when an Access Key's transaction directly calls TIP20 methods:

-2. For transfer, the full amount is checked against the remaining limit
+2. For `transfer`/`transferWithMemo`, the full `amount` is checked against the remaining limit

 7. If check passes: decrements the limit by the relevant amount